Model Comparisons: Choose the Best Object Detection Model for Your Project

 - EfficientDet vs RT-DETR

-This index is continuously updated as new models are released and comparisons are made available.
-We encourage you to explore these resources to gain a deeper understanding of each model's capabilities and find the perfect fit for your next computer vision project.
-Selecting the appropriate model is a critical step towards building robust and efficient AI solutions.
-We also invite you to engage with the Ultralytics community for further discussions, support, and insights into the evolving world of object detection.
+This index is continuously updated as new models are released and benchmarks are refined.
+We encourage you to explore these resources to find the perfect fit for your next computer vision project.
+If you are looking for enterprise-grade solutions with private licensing, please visit our Licensing page.
 Happy comparing!